 Evasive phishing mixes reverse tunnels and URL shortening services

-Security researchers are seeing an uptick in the use of reverse tunnel services along with URL shorteners for large-scale phishing campaigns, making the malicious activity more difficult to stop.
-This practice deviates from the more common method of registering domains with hosting providers.
-With reverse tunnels, threat actors can host the phishing pages locally on their own computers and route connections through a URL shortening service, generating new links as often as they want to bypass detection.
-The most widely abused reverse tunnel services that CloudSEK found in their research are Ngrok, LocalhostRun, and Cloudflare’s Argo.
-They also saw Bit.ly, is.gd, and cutt.ly URL shortening services being more prevalent.
+Reverse tunnel services are now becoming the thing, along with URL shorteners, that security researchers at CloudSEK are noticing as a difficult-to-stop cybercriminal activity.
+It’s a deviation from the more common method of registering domains with hosting providers.
+Reverse tunnels allow threat actors to host phishing pages locally on their own computers and route connections through a URL shortening service.
+This creates new links frequently to help avoid detection. as often as they want to bypass detection.
+According to the researchers, the most widely abused reverse tunnel services are Ngrok, LocalhostRun, and Cloudflare’s Argo.
+They also saw Bit.ly, is.gd, and cutt.ly URL shortening services being used more frequently.

 Exploit released for Atlassian Confluence RCE bug, patch now

-Proof-of-concept exploits for the actively exploited critical vulnerability impacting Atlassian Confluence and Data Center servers have been widely released this weekend.
-Tracked as CVE-2022-26134 it is a critical unauthenticated, remote code execution vulnerability exploited through OGNL injection and which impacts all Atlassian Confluence and Data Center 2016 servers after version 1.3.0.
-This allows unauthenticated, remote attackers to create new admin accounts, execute commands, and ultimately take over the server.
-On Friday, Atlassian released security updates to fix the vulnerability just as attacks escalated in the wild.
+On Friday, Atlassian released security updates to fix an actively exploited critical vulnerability impacting Atlassian Confluence and Data Center servers.
+Tracked as CVE-2022-26134 this is “a critical unauthenticated, remote code execution vulnerability exploited through OGNL injection and which impacts all Atlassian Confluence and Data Center 2016 servers after version 1.3.0.
+This allows unauthenticated, remote attackers to create new admin accounts, execute commands, and ultimately take over the server.”

 Lawmakers are racing to pass tech antitrust reforms before midterms